 All AWO carrier members, as a baseline, should be in compliance with all applicable federal laws and regulations concerning marine safety and environmental protection.
 All company policies and procedures should be consistent with applicable law and regulation and with the guidelines provided in the Equipment and Inspection and Human Factors sections of the AWO Responsible Carrier Program.
-Items marked with an asterisk () denote recommended practices only.
+Required procedures are to be documented and implemented.
 Parenthetical items preceded by "e.g.," (or "for example") may not be applicable in all situations and are intended to serve only as examples of the types of items which company policies and procedures may address.